Clearwater Subdivision: Route description

+Operation

+The Clearwater Subdivision is used for local freight shipments throughout the area.
+CSX serves an automobile transload facility on the Drew Park Spur which generates a considerable amount of traffic on the line.
+This facility is operated by Total Distribution Services, a CSX subsidiary.

 History

 From Tampa north to Sulphur Springs, the Clearwater Subdivision runs along the former Tampa Northern Railroad, which was built in 1908.
 From Sulphur Springs west to Clearwater, it runs along the former Tampa and Gulf Coast Railroad, which was built in 1914.
 Both the Tampa Northern Railroad and the Tampa and Gulf Coast Railroad were absorbed by the Seaboard Air Line Railroad (SAL) in 1913 and 1915 respectively.
 From Clearwater to St. Petersburg, the line runs along the southern end of the historic Orange Belt Railway, which was built in 1888.
-It later became part of the Plant System, which soon after became part of the Atlantic Coast Line Railroad (ACL).
+The Orange Belt Railway later became part of the Plant System, which soon after became part of the Atlantic Coast Line Railroad (ACL).

+From the 1910s to the 1960s, both the ACL and SAL operated long-distance passenger trains over their respective portions of what is now the Clearwater Subdivision.
+SAL trains ran the line between Gary and Clearwater, with stations in Oldsmar and Safety Harbor.
+Beyond Clearwater, SAL track continued south along the present-day Pinellas Trail to St. Petersburg.
+ACL trains ran on the now-CSX Clearwater Subdivision's tracks between Clearwater and St. Petersburg.
+The ACL's line previously continued north from Clearwater to Dunedin, Tarpon Springs, and Trilby.
+When Amtrak took over rail passenger service on May 1, 1971, it operated the Silver Meteor and Silver Star deluxe passenger trains over the line via Tampa, providing Clearwater and St. Petersburg with daily overnight service to New York and intermediate points.

-Both the Atlantic Coast Line and the Seaboard Air Line networks merged on July 1, 1967, to form the Seaboard Coast Line Railroad.
-Following the merger, the SAL track was abandoned south of Clearwater, replaced by a new crossover built in North Clearwater at milepost SY873.0 to permit use of the former ACL line south to St. Petersburg.
+Both the Atlantic Coast Line and the Seaboard Air Line networks merged on July 1, 1967, to form the Seaboard Coast Line Railroad (SCL).
+In the years following the merger, the SAL track was abandoned south of Clearwater, replaced by a new crossover built in North Clearwater at milepost SY 873.0 to permit use of the former ACL line south to St. Petersburg.
 On November 1, 1980, the Seaboard Coast Line became part of CSX.

-From the 1910s to the 1960s, both the ACL and SAL operated long-distance passenger trains over portions of what is now the CSX Subdivision.
-SAL trains used what are now CSX Subdivision tracks between Gary and Clearwater, with stations in Oldsmar and Safety Harbor.
-ACL trains ran on the now-CSX Clearwater Sub's tracks between Clearwater and St. Petersburg.
-When Amtrak took over rail passenger service on May 1, 1971, it operated the Silver Meteor and Silver Star deluxe passenger trains over the Subdivision, providing Clearwater and St. Petersburg with daily overnight service to New York and intermediate points.

-Regularly-scheduled passenger rail service on the line ended on February 1, 1984, when Amtrak discontinued its rail services in Pinellas County, choosing to terminate its trains at Tampa Union Station.
-Substitute Amtrak Thruway Motorcoach service has been provided since then between Tampa Union Station and Pinellas Park.
+Regularly scheduled passenger rail service on the line ended on February 1, 1984, when Amtrak discontinued its rail services in Pinellas County, choosing to terminate its trains at Tampa Union Station.
+Substitute Amtrak Thruway service has been provided since then between Tampa Union Station and Pinellas Park.
 The old SAL passenger stations in Safety Harbor and Oldsmar were demolished in 1965 and 1967, respectively.